1DSAG/IDM8.x/readme.md

 * export IdM configuration and push it to a GIT repository
 * supports Oracle.
 Further versions - in progress

+IdM GIT Integration git-export.DB2.v0.4.zip
+*	DB2-Port of git-export-0.1.zip
+* export IdM configuration and push it to a GIT repository
+* supports DB2.

 DISPATCHER_START_CONTROL.zip
 * example for start control of dispatcher in a seperated environment
 * based on linux, shell script using ksh